Darrel Baldock: VFL career

+Baldock also played six pre-season/night series matches for St Kilda, 25 matches in interstate football (10 for Victoria and 15 for Tasmania), and 20 matches for the North-West Football Union in intrastate football in Tasmania.
+If these are included, Baldock played a total of 403 senior career matches in Tasmania and Victoria.

+Some sources list Baldock as playing 397 senior career matches, excluding his pre-season/night series matches for St Kilda.

 Political career

 Baldock was one of four Australian Labor Party candidates elected to the Tasmanian House of Assembly on 22 April 1972 to represent the Division of Wilmot.
 Under Premier Bill Neilson, he was first appointed Minister for Housing and Social Welfare on 31 March 1975.
 He also served as Minister for Municipal Planning, Main Roads and Transport.
 Baldock resigned on 30 June 1987 to become coach of St Kilda.

 Coaching career

 Prior to Baldock's return to Moorabbin in 1987, the Saints had finished the previous four VFL seasons at the bottom of the ladder.
 Just as during his playing days, Baldock's impact on the club was immediate.
 He set about improving the skill level of the playing group, appointed Danny Frawley as captain and guided the talented but wayward full-forward Tony Lockett to become the first footballer to win the Coleman Medal and the Brownlow Medal in the same year.
 But just when it looked like St Kilda might reach the finals, Baldock suffered a minor stroke.
 He continued to coach for a further two years.